Homewood Disposal Tackles Fleet Management

 - VMRS Codes

-- Automated Fuel Data Import (Gasboy)
+- Automated Fuel Data Import (Gasboy), fuel management and fuel consumption

 - Extended Asset Management (to manage nonvehicle assets)